PeterGrillot/petergrillot.github.io/pages/02_Experience.md

 ## Innovative Marketing Solutions, LLC • Multimedia Design & Development

 Washington D.C. • _Jun 2010 - Jan 2012 • 1 yr 8 mos_

-Created brand training courses for Beam Suntory using Adobe Flash and Actionscript.
-Designed and developed sales training courses for brands including the Jim Beam family and Maker’s Mark.
-Worked on their Digital Asset Guide, a platform built in Flash and Flex which combined all the courses we created as well as sell sheets and promotional products.
+Created brand training courses for Beam Suntory using Adobe Flash and ActionScript.
+Created cohesive, brand encompassing scenes using Adobe PhotoShop.
+Designed and developed sales training courses for the Beam Suntory family of spirits such as Maker's Mark and DeKuyper.
+Worked on their Digital Asset Guide, a platform built in Flash and Flex which combined all the courses we created as well as sell sheets and promotional products using Adobe InDesign and Illustrator.

 ### Responsibilities